christopherahern/do-PPCHE/README.md

     ./make.sh

-As a point of reference, `make.sh` takes less than two minutes to run on a laptop:
+As a point of reference, `make.sh` takes about 13 minutes to run on a desktop with other applications running:

     time ./make.sh